Joshua Selman

 Joshua Selman Nimmak (born 25 June 1980, in Langtang North) is a Nigerian gospel preacher, revivalist and author from Plateau State, Nigeria.
 He is the founder and senior pastor of Eternity Network International (ENI), also known as Koinonia Global, a Christian ministry headquartered in Nigeria.
-The ministry is known for its focus on spiritual growth, revival, and charismatic teachings.

 Selman is recognized for his teachings on topics such as prayer, Christian purpose, the Holy Spirit, and spiritual intimacy.
 His messages have garnered a substantial following, particularly among young Christians in Nigeria and other parts of Africa.